nobias-fht/harschnitz-organoid-nuclei/README.md

 # Installing the pipeline

-1. Copy the contents of the pipeline to a folder
+1. Copy the contents of the pipeline to a folder (you can pull the latest version into a git repository by using the command `git pull https://github.com/nobias-fht/harschnitz-organoid-nuclei`)
 2. In the terminal, navigate to that folder
 3. Create a conda environment by typing
 `conda env create -f environment.yml`